 It might be easy to blame your parents for their uninvolved parenting style and the effect that it's had on you, but unfortunately, this type of resentment doesn't do anything to change your situation.
 By facing reality and learning to heal from it, you can start to change and overcome the challenges you're facing.
 Learning through these experiences can also help you establish a healthier parenting style with your own family in the future, rather than repeating the same unhealthy patterns with your kids.

-Out of the four main parenting styles, an uninvolved parenting style is seen as the most harmful because this type of parent disregards their children's basic needs to be loved, understood, and cared for.
+Out of the four main parenting styles, a parent who tends to be uninvolved is seen as the most harmful because this type of parent disregards their children's basic needs to be loved, understood, and cared for.
 Uninvolved parents do not pay much attention to their children, which means these children end up lacking discipline and proper boundaries.
 These parents also neglect their children's emotional needs.

 As a result, kids of uninvolved parents can suffer from social and behavioral issues that extend through their teen and adult years.
 If you are an uninvolved parent or were raised by one, know that it isn't too late to make positive changes.
 Counseling, either in-person or online using a relationship counseling service like ReGain, can give you the guidance and support you need to take control of your mental health.